Sunday, December 26, 2010

 "Though God could justly punish all men because of their inherent sinfulness, He does not.
 The real mystery is not, "Why do so many bad things happen to good people?', but rather, "Why do so many good things happen to bad people?'"

-"Job, focused on the fact that God has given us all we have: life, health, wealth, family, ect.
+"Job, focused on the fact that God has given us all we have: life, health, wealth, family, ext.
 Thus, God has the perfect right to take these things and we have still been blessed to have had them for the period of time during which He blessed us with them."

-"Scripture thus never forbids us to ask 'why?', for God will on occasion show us the answer, but it clearly forbids demanding an answer.
+"Scripture thus never forbids us to ask 'why?', for God will, on occasion, show us the answer, but it clearly forbids demanding an answer.
 In most instances of tragic suffering, we must accept that the 'why?' is beyond our understanding, but can always trust the God Who loves us and our loved ones even more thatn we do."

 John Yates, Founder and President, Faith Bible Institute